thewhyse/regulora/wp-content/plugins/block-visibility/readme.txt

 == Changelog ==

-= 2.3.1 - 2022-02-27 =
+= 2.4.0 - 2022-04-10 =

+**Added**

+* Added contextual block opacity settings.
+* Added information icons to all visibility controls with links to Knowledge Base.
+* Added cookie contextual indicator for Cookie control in Block Visibility Pro.

+**Changed**

+* Removed tip/information modals from Editor.
+Information icons now direct users to the corresponding Knowledge Base pages.

 **Fixed**

+* Fix indicator color styling in settings.

+= 2.3.1 - 2022-02-28 =

+**Fixed**

-- Fixed issue with block-based widgets where widget markup would still be rendered even if the block content was not. ([#26])(https://github.com/ndiego/block-visibility/issues/26))
+* Fixed issue with block-based widgets where widget markup would still be rendered even if the block content was not. ([#26])(https://github.com/ndiego/block-visibility/issues/26))
-- Fixed React Select input styling.
+* Fixed React Select input styling.
-- Fixed styles that were bleeding into the Editor.
+* Fixed styles that were bleeding into the Editor.
-- Fixed linting errors.
+* Fixed linting errors.

 = 2.3.0 - 2021-12-14 =